 Avoid Long, Hot Showers

 Indulging in a long and hot shower may feel nice but a lukewarm/warm shower or bath is better for your skin.
 Avoid using excessively hot water when washing your hands — if your skin turns red, it’s too hot.

 Exfoliate Twice a Week

 Exfoliating twice a week can lead to smoother and brighter skin in the winter.
-If done too frequently it often or can cause more harm than good.
-Make sure to find a product matched for your skin type and apply moisturize immediately after.
+If done too frequently it often can cause more harm than good.
+Make sure to find a product matched for your skin type and apply moisturizer immediately after.

 Modify Your Skin-Care Regimen for Winter